-ITEM 3 RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS INDEPENDENT AUDITORS
+ITEM 2 RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS INDEPENDENT AUDITORS

 Under the rules and regulations of the SEC and Nasdaq, the Audit Committee is directly responsible for the appointment, compensation, retention, and oversight of our independent auditors.
 In addition, the Audit Committee considers the independence of our independent auditors and participates in the selection of the independent auditor's lead engagement partner.
-The Audit Committee of our Board has recommended that PricewaterhouseCoopers LLP ("PwC") be appointed as our independent registered public accounting firm for the fiscal year ending December 31, 2024, and that the remuneration of PwC for such year be fixed by our directors.
+The Audit Committee of our Board has recommended that PricewaterhouseCoopers LLP ("PwC") be appointed as our independent registered public accounting firm for the fiscal year ending December 31, 2025, and that the remuneration of PwC for such year be fixed by our directors.

 At the Annual Meeting, or any adjournment or postponement thereof, shareholders will be asked to ratify the appointment of PwC to serve as our independent registered public accounting firm until the next annual meeting of shareholders at a remuneration to be fixed by the Board.
-PwC was first appointed as our independent registered public accounting firm effective November 15, 2021 due to our transition to being a U.S. domestic issuer.
+PwC has been our independent registered public accounting firm since 2021.
 Unless otherwise instructed, the proxies given pursuant to this solicitation will be voted for the ratification of the appointment of PwC as the auditor of the Company for the ensuing year at a remuneration to be fixed by the Directors.

-The Board of Directors recommends a vote "FOR" ratification of the appointment of PwC as our independent auditors for the fiscal year ending December 31, 2024.
+The Board of Directors recommends a vote "FOR" ratification of the appointment of PwC as our independent auditors for the fiscal year ending December 31, 2025.